athomasq/athomasq.github.io/navigation/consulting.md

 * I am extremely adept at setting up **scalable, robust, operationally excellent processes for capturing value from data**: from initial data evaluation, selection and acquisition; through data transformation and analysis; to analytics and insight generation; to deployment and ongoing maintenance.

-* I move seamlessly between **high-level data strategy** --  building highly-competent teams, defining processes and deliverables, designing technology infrastructure, fostering a data-driven culture -- and **low-level data tactics** -- evaluating specific datasets, use cases, technical tools, people or skills.
+* I move seamlessly between **high-level data strategy** --  building highly-competent teams, defining processes and deliverables, designing technology infrastructure, fostering a data-driven culture -- and **low-level data execution** -- evaluating specific datasets, use cases, technical tools, people or skills.

 <br/>